elios264/interaktion-panel-v2/README.md

 - fix rtf read from resources and display empty img when not found.
 - fix hash and check delete of: files.
 - users section

-- get content on demand and by date range and check what original interaktion has.
-- import-export
 - delete selection
+- delete section
 - clone

+- import-export
+- add jobs capabilities
 - endpoint to return all the contents
-- delete section
 - settings section (darkMode, loginType, menuOrder)
+- check what original interaktion has.

+- paste of editor does not work
 - prevent user registration backend